stefanjenkner/payback-activate/README.md

 After the script has completed, you will see the test results in your terminal.

-Make sure to set the environment variables for your Payback account credentials every time
+Make sure to set the environment variables for your Payback account credentials every time you open a new terminal or restart your computer.